 So, if you are looking to start making more money or if you want a new career path that lets you earn money from home, here are some ideas:

 - Sell on Amazon.
 Jessica Larrew, of The Selling Family, explains how selling on Amazon may be a possibility for you.
 She is a friend of mine, and I am blown away by her success!
 In the first year that Jessica’s family ran their Amazon FBA business together, working less than 20 hours a week total, they made over $100,000 profit!
-Jessica also has a FREE 7 day course that will teach you everything you need to know in order to start selling on Amazon.
-I recommend signing up for it now!
+If you want to learn more about starting an Amazon business, I recommend signing up for this free training that will teach you how to sell products on Amazon and make $100 to $500 per day.

 - Start a blog.
 I created Making Sense of Cents almost six years ago, and since then, I have earned over $2,000,000 with my blog and around $979,000 in just 2016 alone.
 Blogging changed my life for the better, and it allows me to earn thousands of dollars a month, all by doing something that I love.
 You can take my free How To Start a Blog course here.